 If you want to learn more about the hazards of artificial sweeteners, MedicineNet.com has compiled a comprehensive list of side effects for these and other non-nutritive sweeteners.

-Determine Which Foods Cause Brain Fog With an Elimination Diet
+Determine the Source of Your Brain Fog with an Elimination Diet

 You may be able to figure out which foods are troublesome for you by keeping a food diary — making note of everything you eat and how you feel afterwards.